Heart of a Dog: Plot

 In Moscow in 1924, foraging for trash one winter day causes a stray dog to be found by a cook and to be scalded with boiling water.
 Lying forlorn in a doorway, the dog awaits his end awash in self-pity.
 To his surprise, a successful surgeon, Filipp Filippovich Preobrazhensky, arrives and offers the dog a piece of sausage.
 Overjoyed, the dog follows Filipp back to his flat, where he is given the name of Sharik (meaning little ball).
 The dog finds that ironic, as he sees Sharik fit for a pampered fat dog.

-At the house, Sharik gets to know Dr. Preobrazhensky's household, which includes Doctor Ivan Arnoldovich Bormenthal (the professor's student and protégé) and two female servants: Zinaida Prokofievna Bunina and Darya Petrovna Ivanova.
+At the house, Sharik gets to know Dr. Preobrazhensky's household, which includes Doctor Ivan Arnoldovich Bormenthal (the professor's student and protégé) and two female servants: maid Zinaida Prokofievna Bunina and cook Darya Petrovna Ivanova.
 Despite the professor's vocal anti-communism, his frequent medical treatment of the RCP(b) leadership makes him untouchable.
 As a result, he refuses to decrease his seven-room flat and treats the Bolsheviks on the housing committee, led by Schwonder, with unveiled contempt.
 Impressed by his new master, Sharik slips easily into the role of "a gentleman's dog".

 After several days, one of the servants begins taking Sharik for walks through Moscow.
 Preening in his new collar, Sharik is unmoved by the taunts of a passing stray.
 After his health improves, the professor at last reveals his real intentions for taking in Sharik.
 As Filip's laboratory is prepared, he locks Sharik in the bathroom.